apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

 :::

-Last function we'll add will take care of the JSON export:
+Last function we'll add will take care of the JSON export.
+For better readability of the JSON export, let's make a small change here too, and set the indentation level to two spaces:

 ```py
 def export_json(file, data):